 Resources for Writing

-• Access to Writing - Literacy Instruction for Students with Significant Disabilities 🆓🇱🇷
+Access to Writing - Literacy Instruction for Students with Significant Disabilities

-n order to develop literacy skills, all students need a way to write using the full alphabet no matter what level of understanding they appear to have about print.
+In order to develop literacy skills, all students need a way to write using the full alphabet no matter what level of understanding they appear to have about print.

 Developed by Hanser (2009) at the Centre for Literacy and Disability Studies (CLDS), an alternative pencil is defined as anything that provides a student with access to all 26 letters of the alphabet.

-• Center for Disability & Literacy Studies
+Center for Literacy & Disability Studies

 Writing is undeniably an essential component of literacy instruction for students without disabilities.
 Without question it is a part of their daily instruction.
 In order for students with significant disabilities to develop as readers and writers, daily writing is equally, if not, more important.
 However, this becomes a challenge when most students with significant disabilities are unable to hold a traditional pencil.
 To address this challenge, the Center for Literacy & Disability Studies at UNC-Chapel Hill has developed a variety of “alternative pencils” for students with the most significant disabilities, including deaf-blindness.